dsavransky/EXOSIMS/documentation/concepts.rst

    G0V spectra from BPGS, also normalized to zero vegamag using synphot, along with synphot's vega spectrum and Johnson-V bandpass.

-:numref:`fig:pickles_bpgs_G0V` shows two G0V spectra pulled from each of the two atlases, along with ``synphot``'s own Vega spectrum and Johnson-V filter profile.
+:numref:`fig:pickles_bpgs_G0V` shows two G0V spectra pulled from each of the two atlases, along with ``synphot``'s default Vega spectrum and Johnson-V filter profile.
 The values in the legend represent the total integrated flux of each spectrum in the V-band filter.
 Re-normalizing to zero vegamag has minimal effect on both spectra, but does highlight the differences between their normalizations and the Vega spectrum used preferentially by ``synphot``. :numref:`fig:pickles_bpgs_G0V_diffs` shows the differences between the original spectra and their normalizations, as well as the difference between the two normalized spectra, which typically agree to within :math:`\sim 100 \textrm{ photons cm}^{-2}\textrm{ s}^{-1}\, \mathring{A}^{-1}`.

 .. _fig:pickles_bpgs_G0V_diffs:
 .. figure:: pickles_bpgs_G0V_diffs.png